FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R33

-Pause the video and do this exercise.
-Resume the video, after the exercise is solved.
+Pause the video, do this exercise and then resume the video.

 Make an annotation called "root" at the point (-4, 0).
 What happens to the first annotation ?